cmzuo11/DCCA/README.md

 * modify the neural network structure based on the number of selected variables;

-* modify the trade-off paramters between the latent feature representing information of each omics data and supervision signal from other omcis data. i.e., sf1    indicates the the weight of signal from scRNA-seq data, args.sf2 indicates the the weight of signal from scATAC-seq data. the default value for two parameters is 2. you can adjust them from 1 to 10 by 1.
+* modify the trade-off paramters between the latent feature representing information of each omics data and supervision signal from other omcis data. i.e., sf1    indicates the the weight of signal from scRNA-seq to scEpigenomics, args.sf2 indicates the the weight of signal from scEpigenomics to scRNA-seq. the default value for sf1 and sf2 is 2 and 1, respectively.
+You can adjust them from 1 to 10 by 1.

 ## Output:

 the output file will be saved for further analysis:

-* model_DCCA.pt: saved model for reproducing results.
+* model_DCCA.pth.tar: saved model for reproducing results.

 * scRNA-latent.csv: latent features (Zx, joint-learning space) for scRNA-seq data for clustering and visulization.